 As Florian Kemmerich, Managing Partner of Bamboo Capital Partners asks, “Is ESG [environmental, social, and governance] investing the flavour of the decade or the urgency of the century?”

 Thanks to COP26, momentum has grown behind anything climate finance-related, both in the financial institution world and within corporates.
-“There’s no doubt that this is a hot topic for major institutional investors and renewed interest in impact investing is at least in part driven by climate considerations and, more specifically, net zero ambitions,” says Steven van Weede, Managing Director of Palladium Impact Capital.
+“There’s no doubt that this is a hot topic for major institutional investors and renewed interest in impact investing is at least in part driven by climate considerations and, more specifically, net zero ambitions,” says Steven van Weede, Palladium Managing Director.

 The blue economy is seeing growing interest thanks to the increased attention on the vulnerability of coastal communities, the state of biodiversity in the oceans, and the role oceans can play in addressing climate change.
 Van Weede stresses that there will be an increased focus on ocean finance in 2022.

 While the momentum generated around COP26 is good news, van Weede is concerned that there is a risk that the noise around funding climate projects will drown out some other sectors that are just as important.
 “Everything in climate is huge, it’s obvious to see, but I think in these COVID-19 times, there’s a huge interest in social equity too.”

 He notes that there has been progress in gender lens investing, as evidenced bv the Project Sage survey that found the number of gender lens funds has increased by nearly 50 percent in the past year.
 “Moreover, we are seeing interest developing in our work on LGBTQI lens investing, and strategies around racial equity.
 These shouldn’t lose momentum.
 And the same goes for themes around financial inclusion, SME [small and medium-sized enterprises] finance, health, education and beyond.”